sathomas/jsDataV.is/src/text/ch5/01-library.md

 },
 ```

 The last few adjustments clean up the appearance and behavior of Chronoline.js.
-Adding a bit of extra space (in our case 3 months) before the start and after the end of the timeline give the data a bit of room.
+Adding some extra space (in our case three months) before the start and after the end of the timeline gives the data a bit of room.

 ``` {.javascript .numberLines}
 timelinePadding: DAY_IN_MILLISECONDS * 366 / 4,